 Generally, Form RE should provide the full legal name(s) of the author(s) at the time of creation or, if the work was registered for the original term, the names(s) as given in the original registration record.

-For an evcention to this rule see Section 21192 rui an exception to tills i uie. see section 4117.4.
+For an exception to this rule, see Section 2119.2.